cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Terms used in this document are defined in other i-d.

-# Basic description of a model online system of a crypto assets exchange
+# Basic description of a model online system of a crypto asset exchange

 ## General

-In this section, a model online system of a crypto assets exchange that is used to explain the concepts and provisions in this document are explained.
+In this section, a model online system of a crypto asset exchange that is used to explain the concepts and provisions in this document are explained.

-## A basic model of online system of a crypto assets exchange and its functional components
+## A basic model of online system of a crypto asset exchange and its functional components

-Followings are the basic model of a crypto assets exchange that this document deals with.
+Followings are the basic model of a crypto asset exchange that this document deals with.

 ## The flow leading to the sending of the transaction